iarna/fetch-fic/README.md

 ## NOTABLE FEATURES

 * Support for cover images, both as ebook cover and in title pages.
+* Can generate a numbered table of contents.
+(Non-chapter content is numbered with roman numerals.)
 * Images contained in the fic are brought into the final ebook.
 (This includes smilies on Xenforo sites.)
 * Xenforo threads that lack threadmarks can still be imported.